janithl/janithl.github.io/.content/work-music.md

 Category: Personal
 Tags: music, uni, work

-Or rather, a history of what I’ve worked on over the years through the music I was listening to at the time.
+_Or rather: a history of what I’ve worked on over the years through the music I was listening to at the time._

 ---